-I pulled into the Strasburg Railroad parking lot at 8:30 AM and learned that their first train I would be riding would leave at 11 AM.
-With it very cold and windy I decided to have a look around.
+I pulled into the Strasburg Railroad parking lot at 8:30 AM and learned that the first train I could ride would leave at 11 AM.
+Since it was very cold and windy, I decided to look around.

-I quickly saw smoke that led me to Thomas the Tank Engine 0-6-0 #1.
+I quickly saw smoke which led me to Thomas the Tank Engine 0-6-0 1.

 Line of equipment at the Strasburg Railroad.